gjvis/php-sf-flex-webpack-encore-vuejs/README.md

      * it creates the physical database from the `config/packages/doctrine.yaml` file
      * it builds the schema based on `src/Entity/*` files
      * it load fixtures based on a db sample built with `calibre` software plus a plugin that export data to sqlite format.
 An alternative to this would have been to use https://github.com/hautelook/AliceBundle and build yaml fixtures, but i already had an sqlite db so i didn't need this :-)
+* generate certificate for JWT authentification:
+  1. Change the value of the key JWT_PASSPHRASE from the file .env
+  2. Run `npm run jwt-init` and use the passphrase you setup for JWT_PASSPHRASE
 * Run your application with php built-in server:
   1. Change to the project directory
   2. Execute the `npm run dev-server-hot` (or dev-server-hot:windows for windows system) command to start the asset server that will build your assets and your manifest.json and serve the assets with hot module replacment when you do a modification on a vuejs file